-My name is Niels and I am an Assistant Professor at Aalborg University.
-I am a member of the Human-Centred Computing group.
+My name is Niels.
+I am an Assistant Professor at Aalborg University’s Human-Centred Computing group.
 My research interests lay in Human-Computer Interaction, Social Computing, and Ubiquitous Computing.
-In particular, I have focused on self-report studies (e.g., Experience Sampling Method), online crowdsourcing, and studying the interaction between humans and artificial intelligence systems.
+In particular, I have focused on self-report studies (e.g., Experience Sampling Method), online crowdsourcing, Human-AI interaction, and AI fairness.
 Please see my publication overview for more details.

 I previously held positions at University College London’s Interaction Centre, the University of Melbourne’s Interaction Design Lab, and the University of Oulu’s Center for Ubiquitous Computing.
 Find my up-to-date CV here.